The best gaming laptops 2024

 Not the quietest

 I know what you're thinking.
 The best part of four grand for a laptop?
 No chance.
 But hear me out.
 This is a machine that is extra in all of the best ways.
-Whether it's the Star-Trek style lightbar on the front, transparent WASD keys or the frankly absurd 10 ports of various connectivity styles.
+Whether it's the Star-Trek-style lightbar on the front, transparent WASD keys, or the frankly absurd 10 ports of various connectivity styles.

-Design: Loud.
-That's the word that comes to mind with the RGB lights all turned on.
+With an Nvidia RTX 4080 GPU, I challenge you to find any game that can push it beyond its limits.
+A big, beautiful beast... and a T3 Awards 2024 winner, too.
+Looking at its design, "loud" is the word that comes to mind with the RGB lights all turned on.
 Honestly, I think this sense of fun is something all gaming laptops should have, it is after all a leisure activity.
 The metal casing is concurrent with a superb build quality.

-Performance: It's safe to say you won't be found wanting with the Raider.
+It may have very visible hinges but the 17-inch QHD+ display is very easy on the eye.
+With a resolution of 2560x1600 and 240Hz refresh rate, you'll be able to make the most of the hardware under the hood.
+It's also safe to say you won't find performance wanting with the Raider.
 Playing 2023's ExoPrimal with Ray Tracing and textures cranked up to max with dozens of dinosaurs on screen, I couldn't get less than 90 FPS.
 The same went for Deathloop.
-Unplugged however things were a bit different (always the case for gaming laptops) but I could still get around 40FPS on Deathloop, which was a nice surprise.
+Unplugged, however, things were a bit different (always the case for gaming laptops) but I could still get around 40FPS on Deathloop, which was a nice surprise.

 Read more: MSI Raider GE78 HX 13V review